piotrpdev/gocrud/README.md

 # GoCRUD

-A powerful Go module that extends [Huma](https://huma.rocks/) to automatically generate CRUD APIs with built-in support for permissions and relations.
+GoCRUD is a powerful Go module that extends [Huma](https://huma.rocks/) to automatically generate CRUD APIs with built-in support for input validation and customizable hooks.
+It simplifies API development by automating repetitive tasks, allowing you to focus on your business logic.

 ## 🚀 Features

--   Seamless integration with Huma API framework
+-   **Seamless Huma Integration**: Works effortlessly with the Huma API framework.
--   Automatic CRUD endpoint generation from your models
+-   **Automatic CRUD Generation**: Instantly generate RESTful endpoints for your models.
--   Built-in permissions system
--   Relationship handling (one-to-one, one-to-many, many-to-many)
--   Input validation out of the box
--   Customizable API behaviors
--   Clean and maintainable generated code
--   Compatible with existing Huma middleware
+-   **Input Validation**: Automatically validates input data.
+-   **Customizable Hooks**: Add custom logic before or after CRUD operations.
+-   **Clean and Maintainable**: Keeps your codebase organized and easy to maintain.

 ## 📋 Prerequisites